 Consider the extreme: if you stop eating entirely, you’ll lose body fat regardless of what your hormones are doing.
-Likewise, even if you have a slower-than-average metabolism and you’re someone that puts on weight easily, you’ll still lose body fat in a genuine calorie deficit.
+Likewise, even if you have a slower-than-average metabolism and you’re someone who puts on weight easily, you’ll still lose body fat in a genuine calorie deficit.

 But there is a threshold where the balance tips in the other direction.
 This maintenance value — quoted as 2,500 calories on average for men — is not fixed and is unique to each person.
 It’s influenced by your physical activity, height, weight, age, and metabolism.
 For example, a short and slim office worker may only need 2,000 calories to maintain their body weight, whereas a tall, muscular bodybuilder may need something closer to 5,000 calories.
 It’s important to be aware of this as your maintenance calories may be very different to what you expect.

-Obviously, if you’re eating 2,500 calories of crisps and ice cream, this will have a different effect than 2,500 calories of mixed vegetables.
+If you’re eating 2,500 calories of crisps and ice cream, this will have a different effect than 2,500 calories of mixed vegetables.
 The latter contains more fibre, so less will be directly absorbed, as well as many more essential micronutrients that contribute to your health.

 So where do hormones come in?